addiscodr/addiscodr.github.io/README.md

 ## About me
-Currently, I am working as head of planning and business development department in a company that is engaged in the business of importation and supply petroleum products.
-In parallel, through online training and self-taught endeavors, I've acquired skills that help me in the development of Mobile Apps, and have managed to showcase a number of apps specially targeting the Android system environment.
-Besides, I am also passionate about building Backend Web Apps and APIs.
+I currently serve as the Head of Planning and Business Development at a company specializing in the importation and supply of petroleum products.
+In parallel, through online training and self-learning, I have developed skills in mobile app development, successfully showcasing several apps tailord for the Android ecosystem.
+Additionally, I have a strong passion for building backend web systems and APIs.

 Below are a list of my credentials: